psiphi75/ahrs/README.md

   /*
    * When the AHRS algorithm runs for the first time and this value is
-   * set to true, then a brute force initialisation is done.
-This means
+   * set to true, then initialisation is done.
-   * that the AHRS is run 10 times with the initial value to force a stable
-   * outcome.
-   *
-   * Note: this feature is 'beta'.
-Use it with caution and only after the rest
-   * of your code is running fine.
    *
    * Default: false
    */